-"Administrative Rules" means the rules adopted by the Oregon State Health Division relating to emergency medical services.

-"Advanced Life Support (ALS) Assist" means the provision of mutual aid Advanced Life Support services by an ALS provider to a BLS provider.

-"Advanced Life Support Units" means those units licensed as such by the Emergency Medical Services Section of the Oregon State Health Division and staffed by an Oregon-certified Emergency Medical Technician 3 or 4.

-"Ambulance" means any privately or publicly owned motor vehicle, aircraft or marinecraft that is regularly provided or offered to be provided for the regular emergency and nonemergency transportation of persons suffering from illness, injury or disability, including any unit registered with the Emergency Medical Services Section of the Oregon State Health Division as a basic life support or advanced life support ambulance.
-This plan applies only to ground ambulances.

-"Ambulance Services" includes the transportation of an ill, injured or disabled individual in an ambulance and, in conjunction therewith, the administration of prehospital medical or emergency care, if necessary.

-"Ambulance Service Area" (ASA) means a geographic area which is served by one ambulance service provider and may include a county, two or more contiguous counties, or a portion of such county(ies).
+- "Administrative Rules" means the rules adopted by the Oregon State Health Division relating to emergency medical services. - "Advanced Life Support (ALS) Assist" means the provision of mutual aid Advanced Life Support services. - "Ambulance" means any privately or publicly owned motor vehicle, aircraft or marinecraft that is regularly provided or offered to be provided for the regular emergency and nonemergency transportation of persons suffering from illness, injury or disability.
+This plan applies only to ground ambulances. - "Ambulance Services" includes the transportation of an ill, injured or disabled individual in an ambulance and, in conjunction therewith, the administration of prehospital medical or emergency care, if necessary. - "Ambulance Service Area" (ASA) means a geographic area which is served by one ambulance service provider and may include all or a portion of a county, or all or portion os two or more contiguous counties.

-"Ambulance Service Area Plan" means a written document which outlines a process for establishing a county emergency medical services system.
+Ambulance Service Area Plan" means a written document, which outlines a process for establishing a county emergency medical services system.
 A plan describes the need for and coordination of ambulance services by establishing ambulance service areas and by meeting the requirements of law and administrative rules.